samsomsabu/Mini-LLM-Powered-Question-Answering-System-Using-RAG/README.md

 This project, including both the code and this documentation, leveraged AI-powered development tools to enhance efficiency and accelerate the development process.
 These tools were utilized for:

 * Assisting in structuring the Google Colab notebook and overall project layout.
-* Generating foundational code snippets for core RAG components (document processing, embedding, vector store interaction, LLM integration).
+* Generating foundational code snippets for core RAG components ( vector store interaction)
-* Aiding in the creation of comprehensive comments and explanations within the code and documentation.
 * Providing recommendations for suitable open-source LLMs compatible with resource constraints.
 * Supporting the refinement and debugging of various code segments.